nikitavoloboev/ama/readme.md

 If you have any questions that you want to ask me, [please ask](../../issues/new). ♥️

+If you wish to ask your question anonymously, you can do it [here](https://rep.ly/nikitavoloboev).

 ## Guidelines

 - Ensure your question hasn't already been answered.